Chapter 11:

 Trailing obediently after him down endless tunnels with flickering lights, he glanced into rooms, others lying back on their mattresses and staring up at the ceiling with empty eyes.
 Years and years spent here, and where would they be in five, or ten?
 Same place, same patch of ceiling.

-He remembered those feelings well.
+He knew those feelings well.

 "You think they'll really root out the Kocs?"
 He asked the massive back in front of him.
 "I want to get in.
 I look old enough to sign up with the army, don't I?"